jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 green: make it pass
 #################################################################################

-then add `unittest.TestCase.assertRaises`_ to the test
+I add `unittest.TestCase.assertRaises`_ to the test

 .. code-block:: python